* All data and terms are mock or from public resources.

 Glass material UI panel

-In light mode, we choose a photo of a city where most teammates located as the background image.
-While in dark mode, we use the same concept but with a photo of a city where our leaders located - London.
+In light mode, we chose a photo of the city where most teammates are located as the background image.
+While in dark mode, we followed the same concept but used a photo of the city where our leaders are located.